frankxu2004/Code-LMs/README.md

 # Large Models of Source Code
-I occasionally train and publicly release large neural language models on programs, including [PolyCoder](https://arxiv.org/pdf/2202.13169.pdf).
+Repository for Evaluating Large Language Models for Code.
+[PolyCoder](https://arxiv.org/pdf/2202.13169.pdf).
 Here, I describe how to use these.

 ## October 2022 - PolyCoder is available on Huggingface!
 Thanks to [@NinedayWang](https://github.com/NinedayWang), PolyCoder is available on the Huggingface Hub!